Questions and answers on your Qualifications Scotland results

 Q. I got the grades for my firm offer, but I want to change to my insurance choice.
 What should I do?

-A: As soon as you were accepted by your 'firm choice', your 'insurance choice' would've been informed.
-This means that your insurance place will no longer be held for you.
+A: As soon as you were accepted by your 'firm choice', your 'insurance choice' would've been informed and your offer from them withdrawn.
+This means that your insurance place will not be held for you.

 Q. I didn't meet the grades for my firm choice, but I don't want to go to my insurance choice.
 Can I apply elsewhere?